What repairs should I make to sell a house that needs work?

-Oftentimes, I am contacted by homeowners whose house needs repairs.
+Often, I am contacted by homeowners whose house needs repairs, usually many repairs.

-At first the repairs might be small and easy to manage by doing the repairs themselves or calling a handyman.
-After awhile, though, these repairs can become expensive.
+At first, the repairs might seem small and easy to manage by doing the repairs yourself or by calling a handyman.
+After a while though, these repairs can become expensive.
 Then what do you do?

 Well, you’ve got a few choices and it depends on your goal.
-Do you want to sell the house?
+Do you want to sell the house that needs work?
 Do you want to keep the house as long as you can?
 Do you want to live in the house?

 Fix-up the house completely

-By that, I mean remodel the house and get it looking like a model home.
-On average, if a house needs repairs that are expensive and has deferred maintenance, then a rough esitmate on price would be $100 to $125 per square foot.
+By that, I mean remodel the house and get it looking like a brand new home.
+On average, if a house needs repairs that are expensive and has deferred maintenance, then a rough estimate on price would be $100 to $125 per square foot.
 Your house will be the best on the block and will sell at a high price.

 Well, the downside can be really steep.
 You have to ask yourself if you have the money to pay for this remodel, accounting for the fact that you will want a 10% additional buffer in case something goes wrong.
 What could go wrong, you ask?
 Your contractor could flake on you, there could be additional repairs that weren’t visible until the work started (think water damage, like a pipe dripping behind the walls for years, think mold, think termites).
 Not to mention the holding costs while the remodel is taking place.

 If you have the time to manage the project, the cash to finish the remodel and are okay with selling 6 months to a year from starting, then you are good to go.
 The one other point I want to make here is that we won’t know what the real estate market will look like in 6 months to a year, let alone in 1 month.
 If you complete the remodel and everything goes according to plan, you may still have an appraisal issue.